eva128/APM_Project_Group3/README.md

 You can download the datasets from:  [this link](https://tartuulikool-my.sharepoint.com/:f:/g/personal/ahmed79_ut_ee/EgFSjN2C0KJOsHWMV6oATpUBfAgjsQtPOIt7gt4zzEnYcw?e=WbOOgH)
 The data for additional investigation are included in /Group3 folder.

+The detailed results (Runtime + MAE) can be found in this file: Group 3 Detailed Results.xlsx

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------
 Original README